ABOUT

 “WE DON'T PERCEIVE THE WORLD AS IT IS BUT AS IT IS USEFUL FOR US TO DO SO” Anil Seth

 Kaye McGarva is an award-winning artist based in Hawkes Bay.
-Her Crease paintings are not only unique and beautiful, they are also explorations into perception and the act of looking.
+Her Crease Paintings are not only unique and beautiful, they are also explorations into perception and the act of looking.
+They point to the subjective nature of vision, challenge perception and create uncertainty.

 My work is about ways of looking and seeing the world.
 I’m interested in how our brains are constantly engaged with interpreting what we see.
 The idea that we see what we expect to see most of the time and so are instrumental in creating our own reality.